xytis/GURPS/Campaigns/Ravnica/pc_wataru.md

 ***

 Traumatised, with my life and my hopes shattered I drifted around Ravnica without any clear goal.
+Everything seemed bleak.
+How could I continue living, when I destroyed the love of my life.

-However, couple days after the fire i raised my eyes and realised that I'm in the place that i was seeking.
-No, not the groves of Selesnya, they would take me, and nurture me, but that was not what i wanted.
+However, couple days after the fire I raised my eyes and realised that I'm in the place that I was seeking.
+No, not the groves of Selesnya, they would take me, and nurture me, but that was not what I wanted.

 I stood at the gates of Boros.
 The place where Angels walked besides the mortal.
-I don't know the name of Angel that led me out of the fire, and I never found her. i call her the nameless angel and she is the inspiration i follow.
+I don't know the name of Angel that led me out of the fire, and I never found her.
+I call her the Nameless Angel and she is the inspiration I follow.

-I spend decades as an acolyte in Boros, training in medicine and i even learned some healing magic.
+I spend decades as an acolyte in Boros, training in medicine and I even learned some healing magic.
 However, recently, while praying to the Nameless, I invoked lightning between my hands.
 And my childish dreams rekindled.